K-Games/Ascension/README.md

 * Player state valid hash maps changed to use hash sets for performance.
 * All maps are now Arenas - Restricted between levels.
 * Players now have a chance to get an item when killing another player.
-* Packet Handling no longer takes an individual thread.
-It now gets processed in batches.
+* Item drops are defined by server itemcode.txt list.
 * Servers can now setup with different room numbers.
-Don't have to boot with sequential room numbers.
+Doesn't have to boot with sequential room numbers.
-* Item drops are now defined by server itemcode.txt list.
+* Complete Netcode rework.
+Now backed by Kyronet TCP.